The Definitive Collection (Lionel Richie album)

-The Definitive Collection is a greatest hits album by American pop musician Lionel Richie.
+The Definitive Collection is a compilation album by American singer-songwriter Lionel Richie, released in 2003 by Motown.
+It compiles the hit singles from Richie's solo career, as well as select singles released during his time with the Commodores.

-The album was initially released in the US as a one-disc compilation in February 2003.
-A limited edition release of the US version included a bonus disc with rare extra tracks.
-A two-disc edition was released for the International market which collects 38 songs over 20 years.
+The album was initially released in North America as a single-disc compilation in February 2003; a limited edition release included a bonus disc with rare extra tracks.
+A two-disc edition was released for the international market which collects 38 songs over 20 years.
 A special edition of the album was released later which includes a DVD selecting highlights throughout this period of Richie's career.
 The DVD also includes a live performance from Amsterdam and the making of the Dancing on the Ceiling music video, as a hidden extra.

 The album was unusual in that it hit the number-one spot on the UK Albums Chart twelve years after it was first released, following a live performance by Richie described as "triumphant" at Glastonbury Festival 2015.
 It became his first UK number one in 23 years.